Experienced Las Vegas Military Divorce Lawyers

 Special provisions of the law in Nevada also cover child custody and visitation issues involving a parent facing temporary duty, deployment, or mobilization.

 In addition to representing active service members stationed at Nellis Air Force Base, the lawyers at Mills & Anderson also represent veterans from the Army, Air Force, Navy, Marine Corps, Coast Guard, and National Guard.
 Many veterans come to the greater metropolitan area of Las Vegas, NV, after their retirement from the military.
 We represent clients throughout Las Vegas, North Las Vegas and throughout Clark County, NV.
 Call (702) 386-0030 to schedule a consultation to discuss the unique issues in your case.

 Nellis Air Force Base in Clark County, NV

 With more than 3,000 housing units and 8,800 employees, the United States Air Force installation is a big part of our community.
-At least 2,000 families in the area have one or more household member residing on base or working at the base.
+At least 2,000 families in the area have one or more household members residing on the base or working at the base.

 Lifetime Military Retirement Benefits

 A service member who retires after at least 20 years of active service receives a retirement pension for the rest of his or her life.
-In a divorce case, the lifetime military retirement benefit will an important issue to be resolved in the divorce.
+The lifetime military retirement benefit will be an important issue to be resolved in the military divorce.

 For orders dividing retired pay as property to be enforced under the USFSPA, if the spouse is ordered to receive up to half of the pension then the couple must have been married for at least 10 years of the service.
 Despite this rule for enforcing the order, the actual terms of the division of the pension can be negotiated for more or less than half.